GutsGo/tobe/README_EN.md

-# Topguys - A Psychology-Driven Focus Application
+# ToBE - A Psychology-Driven Focus Application

 A self-control training tool based on the Chained Time-Delay Protocol (CTDP) theory, designed to help users build powerful habit chains through the "Sacred Seat Principle," the "Principle of Precedent," and the "Linear Time-Delay Principle."
 For more details, please see: